bwigfield/lovetruth/_posts/2017-11-15-anti-trump-thanksgiving.md

 <a href="https://www.amazon.com/Drumpf-WTF-IMPEACH-Anti-Trump-Resistance-Printing/dp/B075PG1ZQ3/ref=as_li_ss_il?ie=UTF8&qid=1510725015&sr=8-28&keywords=anti-trump&linkCode=li3&tag=lovetruthlife-20&linkId=1a8223ea78ea252eb0527718102391a4" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B075PG1ZQ3&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=lovetruthlife-20" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=lovetruthlife-20&l=li3&o=1&a=B075PG1ZQ3" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

 Wrap this [Drumpf.wtf's](https://www.drumpf.wtf/) 3x5 foot IMPEACH TRUMP flag around your neck like a cape.
 You're a #Resistance superhero, and your family should be unsettled by how passionate you are.

-Profits from the sales of these flags goes to the Drumpf Fund, a a hand-picked group of charitable causes that fight for civil rights and equal opportunity for all Americans in the face of this administration's dangerous policies.
+Profits from the sales of these flags goes to the Drumpf Fund, a hand-picked group of charitable causes that fight for civil rights and equal opportunity for all Americans in the face of this administration's dangerous policies.

 ## 8. 10-Pack of Fuck Trump Car Decals